 AhaSlides is a cloud-based interactive presentation software that lets you host fun, interactive presentations for all your needs, with quizzes, live Q&As, word clouds, brainstorming slides, etc.

 The audience can join the presentation from their phones and interact with it live.
-Whether you are presenting to your students, a businessman who wants to hold team building activities, or someone who simply wants to hold a fun quiz for your friends and family, this is a great tool you can use, with a ton of fun interactive options.
+Whether you are presenting to your students, a businessman who wants to hold team-building activities, or someone who wants to have a fun quiz for your friends and family, this is a great tool you can use, with a ton of fun interactive options.

 If you are looking for ways to boost your team’s creativity at your workplace, then Prezi is an excellent tool.

-It is a bit similar to how a standard linear presentation would be but, more imaginative and creative.
-With a huge template library and many animated elements, Prezi lets you create a super cool, interactive presentation in no time.
+It is a bit similar to how a standard linear presentation would be but more imaginative and creative.
+With a huge template library and many animated elements, Prezi lets you create a cool, interactive display in no time.

 Although the free version does not come with many features, spending a little on the tool is worth it to create content for any occasion.

-Teachers can build lessons, share them with students and monitor their results too.
+Teachers can build lessons, share them with students and monitor their results.
 One of the best features of NearPod is the Zoom integration, where you can merge your ongoing Zoom lesson with the interactive presentation.

-The tool also comes with various interactive features such as memory tests, polls, quizzes and video embedding features.
+The tool also has various interactive features such as memory tests, polls, quizzes and video embedding features.

-Canva is an easy-to-use bit of kit that even a person with no design experience could master in a few minutes.
+Canva is an easy-to-use kit that even a person with no design experience could master in a few minutes.